daeuniverse/dae/docs/en/configuration/external-dns.md

    reboot.
 If this happens, uninstall the service or run `sudo chattr +i /etc/resolv.conf`.

-5. If you bind to LAN, have the DHCP server advertise a public resolver, not the dae host, as the DNS server.
-A UDP query from a LAN client to the dae host's port 53 is delivered to AdGuardHome before routing, so dae never sees the answer and its `domain()` rules do not match that client's traffic. dae intercepts a query to any other address, answers it through AdGuardHome and sees the answer.
+5. If you bind to LAN, a UDP query from a LAN client to the dae host's own port 53 is routed like any other packet and then handed to the resolver configured in the `dns` section, so dae sees the answer and its `domain()` rules match that client's traffic too.
+Advertising the dae host as the DNS server in DHCP therefore works.
+If you want the host's own resolver to answer those queries instead of dae, express it as a routing rule, for example `l4proto(udp) && dport(53) && dip(<address of the dae host>) -> must_direct`.

 6. If DNS still fails without warning or error logs, move AdGuardHome off port
    53. Another program on port 53 breaks interception on NICs that cannot